 When can you get your pet neutered?

 When you can get your pet neutered is best discussed with your vet as it can vary between the type and breed of your pet.
 However, most dogs can be neutered from 6 months onwards and it is usually advised that female dogs are neutered after their first season.
 In most cases, cats can be neutered from 4 months onwards and it is recommended that they are kept indoors until they are neutered to prevent any unwanted litters.

 Should you get your pet neutered?

-There are a variety of reasons as to why you may wish to get your pet neutered and we list some of the most common reasons below:
+There are a variety of reasons why you may wish to get your pet neutered and we list some of the most common reasons below: